The compact radar system quantitative research on aerial fauna

 Birds and bats are detected using pulsed radar that emits beams vertically across a conically-shaped field from a corrugated Horn-antenna with a wide aperture angle.
 BirdScan consists of a transmitter/receiver unit and a computer and analysis unit.
 The system can be monitored remotely if connected to the internet.

-The MR1 radar can be placed as close as 150 m off the turbine.
+The MR1 radar can be placed as close as 150 m to a turbine with a height of 90 m (hub height + rotor radius).
 Like for any radar, a rotating blade within the measurement range would produce strong disturbances and would make it hard to properly detect all birds.
+Generally, it is advisable to keep a distance of at least twice the height of the windturbine.

 High quality offline-analytics